deeplearning4j/deeplearning4j/word2vec.md

 ![Alt text](../img/vector.jpeg)

-These vectors relate mathematically, and similarities between them (and therefore between anything you can vectorize, including words) can be measured with precision.
+Two vectors can relate to one another mathematically, and similarities between them (and therefore between anything you can vectorize, including words) can be measured with precision.

 ![Alt text](../img/two_vectors2.png)